Spain, Morocco turn focus to young migrants stuck at border - WTMJ

 Many were also roaming the streets, looking for shelter, food and trying to press on with their dream of reaching Europe.
 As night fell, dozens of very young men climbed a perimeter barbed-wired fence into the city’s port in the hopes of sneaking onto cargo ships and ferries crossing the Strait of Gibraltar to mainland Spain.

-The situation was also chaotic in Fnideq, the Moroccan town across the border, where many roamed the streets begging for food or money to return to their hometowns after they were expelled from Ceuta or stopped at the border.
+The situation was also chaotic in Fnideq, where many roamed the streets begging for food or money to return to their hometowns after they were expelled from Ceuta or stopped at the border.
+Moroccan authorities sent buses to pick some people up and take them to Casablanca.

 Moroccan security forces clashed well into the night with dozens of mostly young men who had gathered on a boulevard leading to the border with Spain, and were hoping to follow the thousands who in previous days swam or jumped over fences to reach European soil.